Computer model locks in Rams vs. Panthers picks, score prediction, SGP for NFL Week 13

 Arguably the NFL's best team hits the road this weekend when the 9-2 Los Angeles Rams visit the 6-6 Carolina Panthers in Week 13 action on Sunday.
 The Rams are fresh off a blowout win over Tampa Bay and are now winners of six in a row.
 Carolina fell to San Francisco on Monday, dropping to .500 on the year and a half game behind the Bucs in the NFC South.

 Kickoff from Bank of America Stadium is set for 1 p.m.
-ET on FOX.
+ET.
 The Rams are 10.5-point favorites, according to the latest Rams vs. Panthers odds.
-The over/under for total points scored is 45.
+The over/under for total points scored is 44.5.
+The Rams are -645 money line favorites (risk $645 to win $100), while the Panthers are +468 underdogs.
 Before making any Rams vs. Panthers picks, make sure you check out the NFL picks from the SportsLine Projection Model.

 Click here to bet Rams vs. Panthers at BetMGM Sportsbook, where new users get either $150 in bonus bets if your first bet wins or up to $1,500 in bonus bets if your first bet loses: